A Guide to Japanese toilets

-The reputation of Japanese toilets precedes them almost everywhere in the world and rightly so: they are fraught with technology and so comfortable that once tried, they are difficult to give up on!
+The reputation of Japanese toilets 🚽 precedes them almost everywhere in the world and rightly so: they are fraught with technology and so comfortable that once tried, it is difficult to give up on them!

-Because many tourists in Japan still puzzle how to use them, we have opted for this guide to provide a review of the various types of toilets available in Japan.
+Because many tourists in Japan are still puzzled on how to use them, we have created this guide to provide a review of the various types of toilets available in Japan.

 Types of toilets and their location in Japan